Bertus-W/chip8-emulator/README.md

 # CHIP-8 Emulator

-This CHIP-8 emulator was developed following [this guide](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM) and has been tested using [these test scripts](https://github.com/Timendus/chip8-test-suite).
+This CHIP-8 emulator was developed based on the specifications provided in [this technical reference guide](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM).
+It has been thoroughly tested using [this set of test programs](https://github.com/Timendus/chip8-test-suite) to ensure accurate emulation of the CHIP-8 system.

 ## Requirements

-This program uses the `raylib` library.
-To install it, follow the instructions below for your operating system.
+To run this project, you need to install the `raylib` graphics library.
+The installation steps vary depending on your operating system, as described below.

 ### Installing `raylib`

 #### macOS

+To install `raylib` on macOS, use Homebrew:

 ```bash
 brew install raylib